-Please know that at Sidway we recognize that you are your child's first teacher.
-We look forward to picking up where you left off and working with you to provide a rich learning environment for your child.
-You can help by making sure your child is well rested and prepared for school.
-We will do the rest!
+We understand and respect the fact that YOU are your child's FIRST teacher.
+We hope to continue the wonderful job you have begun in helping your child become a life-long learner.
+We promise to provide a safe, rich learning environment for your child in which parents are always welcome.
+Please make sure your child is well rested and prepared for school.
+We will handle the rest!

-Huth Road Elementary
+🔊 Huth Road Elementary